G1ANT-Robot/G1ANT.Manual/g1ant-language/practical-robot/04-web-scraping.md

 > ♥locale = en-US
 > ```

-Insert these lines at the end of the `ScrapQuotes` procedure and run the script again.
+Insert these lines at the end of the `scrapQuotes` procedure and run the script again.
 This time it should execute flawlessly.
 Remember that the `googlesheet.` commands work silently in the background, directly communicating with the Google Sheets documents without launching your default browser.
 Open your Google Sheets document to see the results.

 If everything is OK, save your script (use a common **Ctrl+S** keyboard shortcut or click the ![](../../-assets/save.jpg) icon) under whatever name you want and wherever you want.
 Be sure to remember where it was saved, though.
 You will need this file soon.